prominence-eosc/docs/workflows.md

 After re-running a workflow the new workflow id should be used for checking the status.
 The original workflow id will only report the original number of succesful jobs.

+## Cloning workflows

 If a workflow fails it's also possible to re-run the original workflow using `prominence clone`.
 This creates a copy of an existing workflow, for example, to clone a workflow with id 51243:
 ```
 prominence clone workflow 51243
 ```
-The cloned workflow is assinged a new id.
+The cloned workflow is assinged a new id. `prominence clone` can be used for a workflow in any state.